HLBrandon/my-first-api/README.md

 Basic API developed in [Laravel](https://github.com/laravel/framework "Laravel").
 It works with the HTTP verbs **GET**, **POST**, **PUT**, and **DELETE**.

-> <p>**Note:** This is a simple project.
+> **Note:** This is a simple project.
 I recently started with Laravel.
-I know I am still learning and have a long way to go, but I have decided to upload this project to a repository to keep a record of my progress in this new world of Laravel.</p>
+I know I am still learning and have a long way to go, but I have decided to upload this project to a repository to keep a record of my progress in this new world of Laravel.

 ### Migrations